KDE/documentation-develop-kde-org/content/docs/extend/plasma/aurorae/index_.md

 Aurorae is a theme engine for KWin window decorations.
 It uses SVG to render the decoration and buttons and there is a simple config file for configuring the theme details.

 A simple way to start creating your own theme is by modifying an existing one.
 You can find many existing themes in the [KDE Store](https://store.kde.org/browse?cat=114&ord=latest).
+One example is [Breeze Active Accent](https://github.com/nclarius/Plasma-window-decorations/blob/main/ActiveAccentLight/decoration.svg?short_path=f052936).

 ## Package structure

 An Aurorae theme consists of one folder containing

 - svg files for decoration and buttons
-- one KConfig file for the theme details
+- one KConfig rc file for the theme details
 - one metadata.desktop file for information about the theme.

 ```plaintext